 In May 2012, District Attorney Donovan became the first prosecutor in New York City to utilize a facility dog to comfort and ease the anxiety of victims and/or witnesses as they go through the sometimes overwhelming criminal justice process.
 “Bronksey” is a 3 ½-year-old Black Labrador/Golden Retriever mix who has been specially trained to aid victims of crimes.
 He is on loan to the office from Canine Companions for Independence (CCI), a non-profit organization that breeds, trains, and places dogs for a variety of uses, including as therapy dogs and assistance dogs for the disabled.
 Since joining the Richmond County District Attorney’s Office, Bronksey has helped more than 400 victims and witnesses, and made numerous visits to schools and senior centers.
 In the aftermath of Hurricane Sandy, District Attorney Donovan also brought Bronksey to visit Staten Islanders forced to live in evacuation shelters after the storm destroyed their homes.

-Most recently, District Attorney Donovan announced a new, joint venture with the NYPD which is titled, "Cash for the Stash."
+District Attorney Donovan announced a joint venture with the NYPD which is titled, "Cash for the Stash."
 It will reward $200 to anonymous tipsters who provide information leading to the recovery of an illegal handgun and $1,500 to anonymous tipsters who provide information leading to the arrest of someone carrying an illegal handgun.
 The goal of this innovative program is to rid Staten Island neighborhoods of deadly "community guns," which are firearms hidden by criminals fearful of getting caught with a gun.

 Before being elected District Attorney, Mr. Donovan served as the Chief of Staff to S.I.
 Borough President Guy V. Molinari for six years before being appointed Deputy Borough President under James Molinaro in 2002.
 During that time, Mr. Donovan served as chairman of the Staten Island September 11th Memorial Advisory Committee and as the Borough President's liaison to the Department of Education, the uniform services of New York City and the Mayor’s Office of Emergency Management.